eclipse-archived/smarthome/docs/documentation/concepts/units-of-measurement.md

 The special placeholder `%unit%` will then be replaced by the actual unit symbol.
 In addition the placeholder `%unit%` can be placed anywhere in the state description.
+Please note that you should avoid using the placeholder `%unit%` in the definition of an item if this item is included in your persistence strategy.
+If not, its value could be not restored properly at startup.

 #### Defining ChannelTypes